 Personal welfare deputy – This can allow you to decide about issues such as what medical treatment a person receives and how they are looked after.

-The Court of Protection will decide exactly what decisions a vulnerable person may need help with, which will be heavily dependant on the assessment made by an independent medical expert and the circumstances.
+The Court of Protection will decide exactly what decisions a vulnerable person may need help with, which will be heavily dependent on the assessment made by an independent medical expert and the circumstances.